webbuildermn/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

 # location.
-A method is just a function associated with an object
+A method is just a function associated with an object.
+Objects have methods.
+Hear object, think method.
+Otherwise function.

 3. What is closure?